vtexdocs/help-center-content/docs/faq/en/why-was-the-order-closed-with-the-wrong-price.md

 ---
-title: Why was the order closed with the wrong price?
+title: 'Why was the order closed with the wrong price?'
 id: frequentlyAskedQuestions_708
 status: PUBLISHED
 createdAt: 2017-04-27T22:28:49.849Z